 Your second choice is to embark on an adventure that can only be done in Iceland: a descent into a magma chamber.
-With the use of a mining lift, you will literally be lowered into a volcano, where you can marvel over its sheer size and the vividness of the colours that stain the walls.
+With the use of a mining lift, you will literally be lowered into a volcano, where you can marvel over its sheer size and the vividness of the colors that stain the walls.

-You will be able to explore its base once you reach the bottom, and hear the echoes of your footsteps as you walk through a cavern that could easily fit the Statue of Liberty.
+You will be able to explore its base once you reach the bottom and hear the echoes of your footsteps as you walk through a cavern that could easily fit the Statue of Liberty.

 After making the most of your final full day, you'll retire for the night in Reykjavik.

-Of course, if you have a late departure, you can fit in more time exploring Reykjavík, picking up the last of your souvenirs or getting in a visit to one more city attraction.
+Of course, if you have a late departure, you can fit in more time exploring Reykjavík, picking up the last of your souvenirs, or getting in a visit to one more city attraction.